The tracking detector of the FASER experiment: Tracker stations

 \Cref{f:SCT-photo} shows a SCT barrel module held inside an aluminum test-box.
 On each side of the module the sensors are bonded edge-to-edge to create $\SI{\sim12.8}{\centi\metre}$-long readout strips.
 The total number of readout channels in the module is 1536 (768 per side).
 A \SI{40}{\milli\radian} stereo angle between the front and back pairs of sensors allows the module to provide a spatial resolution of $\SI{\sim 17}{\micro\metre}$ in the precision coordinate (perpendicular to the strips) and $\SI{\sim 580}{\micro\metre}$ in the non-precision coordinate (parallel to the strips)~\cite{Abdesselam:2006wt}.
 The flex hybrid, equipped with six ABCD3TA chips per side, is bridged over the sensors via a carbon-carbon substrate.
 Two NTC thermistors (one per hybrid side) allow to monitor the module temperature.
 The baseboard, made of Thermal Pyrolytic Graphite (TPG) with an excellent in-plane thermal conductivity and low radiation length, provides the mechanical support to the sensors and allows to dissipate the heat generated by the FE electronics.
 The hybrid is attached to beryllia (BeO) facing plates located on the two ends of the TPG baseboard.

-The strip modules used for the FASER tracker have been selected among the existing spares of the SCT barrel module production that was completed in 2004.
+The modules used for the FASER tracker have been selected among the existing spares of the SCT barrel module production that was completed in 2004.
 Since then, the modules were stored at CERN in individual sealed bags within a controlled environment.
 Some of these spare modules failed the initial quality assurance by the SCT collaboration, typically because there were more than 1\% defective channels, high leakage current (above \SI{4}{\micro\ampere}) or early breakdown before \SI{500}{\volt} (the maximum voltage expected after 10 years of operation in ATLAS).
-For FASER, modules with the lowest number of defective channels have been chosen.
-Given the much lower radiation levels expected in FASER compared to ATLAS\footnote{with a total ionizing dose less than $5\times 10^{-3}$ Gy per year and a total fluence less than $5 \times 10^7$ \mbox{1-MeV-neutrons} equivalent $\rm{n_{eq}/cm^2}$ per year as estimated from simulations with FLUKA and as confirmed with in-situ measurements in the TI12 tunnel~\cite{FASERTP}}, the nominal operating voltage for the SCT modules is set to \SI{150}{\volt}.
+Given the much lower radiation levels expected in FASER compared to ATLAS\footnote{A total ionizing dose less than $5\times 10^{-3}$ Gy per year and a total fluence less than $5 \times 10^7$ \mbox{1-MeV-neutrons} equivalent $\rm{n_{eq}/cm^2}$ per year are estimated from simulations with FLUKA and confirmed with {\it{in-situ}} measurements in the TI12 tunnel~\cite{FASERTP}.
+The SCT barrel module is designed to maintain performance even after a total ionizing dose of 100 kGy and a total fluence of $2 \times 10^{14}$ \mbox{1-MeV-neutrons} equivalent $\rm{n_{eq}/cm^2}$~\cite{Abdesselam:2006wt}.}, the nominal operating voltage for the modules is set to \SI{150}{\volt} for the entire detector lifetime.
 This bias voltage is large enough to ensure full depletion of the sensors, and it is not expected to be increased during the lifetime of the experiment due to the lack of cumulated radiation damage.
-In all cases, IV curves have been taken at different stages of the tracker assembly and a good behaviour has been required at up to \SI{150}{\volt} (more details are given in \cref{sec:commissioning}).
+Therefore, for FASER, out of modules operational up to 300~V, the ones with the lowest number of defects have been chosen.
+The IV curves have been measured at different stages of the tracker assembly (more details are given in \cref{sec:commissioning}).